Entanglement Hamiltonian of Interacting Systems: Local Temperature Approximation and Beyond

 We first focus on $J_2 = 0$ Heisenberg model which is unfrustrated and is known to host a Néel order on the square lattice \cite{sandvik1997finite,stoudenmire2012studying}.
-Thus, its ground-state is a symmetry broken phase with gapless Goldstone modes and does not respect the full conformal symmetry (e.g., the translational and rotational symmetries are broken).
+Thus, its ground-state is a symmetry broken phase with gapless Goldstone modes and does not respect the full conformal symmetry (e.g., the translational and (around the center of plaquettes) rotational symmetries are broken).
 For this model, the system is always subject to the PBC along $y$ axis.

 \begin{itemize}[wide] \item As the first example, we study the manifold and subsystem $A$ depicted in Fig.~\ref{fig0}-a, where an OBC is imposed along $x$.
 In this case, $\partial A$ is flat and its locus is given by $x_b = 6 + 1/2$, the line which splits columns 6 and 7.
 The optimum couplings, $g_{J,\bf ij}$, which reproduce the DMRG's Green's functions (with less than 0.1 $\%$ error), are plotted in Fig.~\ref{fig1}.